Bruk3/COMS4995/README.md

 #### What is it?
-j-parser is a javascript library that allows a seemless conversion of one data serialization language to another.
+`j-parser` is a javascript library that allows a seemless conversion of one data serialization language to another.

 ----
-Most npm parser libraries out there are single purpose parsers that provide conversion capabilites from only one target data serialization language into JSON.
-J-parser is a wrapper around some of the most widely used npm parser libraries out there: `js-yaml`, `fast-xml-parser`, and `table-to-json` and exposes a simple API
+Most npm parser libraries out there are single purpose parsers that provide conversion capabilites from only one target data serialization language into JSON. `J-parser` is a wrapper around some of the most widely used npm parser libraries out there - `js-yaml`, `fast-xml-parser`, and `table-to-json`- that exposes a simple API which will be used to translate from one format to another.

 #### Target Features
  - YAML to JSON
  - XML to JSON
  - YAML to XML
  - HTML tables to JSON
- - And of-course vice versa for all of the above features
+ - And For all of the above features, the reverse translation will also be available.